Institute of Applied Astronomy: Publishing activity

 IAA RAS publishes Russian and international astronomical yearbooks and almanacs containing ephemerides of the Sun, Moon, planets, minor planets, and stars, calculated with maximum accuracy in accordance with the standards approved by the International Astronomical Union.
-The institute also publishes information about various astronomical phenomena, such as solar eclipses, lunar eclipses, risings and settings of the Sun and the Moon, planetary configurations, etc. These publications are Russia's only official ephemeris documents that can be used by different consumers and which can serve as an ephemeris standard for any relevant work.

-IAA RAS publishes weekly bulletins for determining the parameters of the Earth's rotation, including the results of processing radio interferometric, laser and satellite observations on global networks of stations, together with their comparisons with the data of the International Earth Rotation and Reference Systems Service and the annual forecast.

 Observations

-The Institute of Applied Astronomy of the Russian Academy of Sciences conducts regular radio interferometric and radio astronomical observations at radio astronomy observatories of the Kvazar-KVO network under international and Russian programs.
+The Institute of Applied Astronomy of the Russian Academy of Sciences conducts radio interferometric and radio astronomical observations at radio astronomy observatories of the Kvazar-KVO network under international and Russian programs.

 Location

 The divisions of the Institute of Applied Astronomy of the Russian Academy of Sciences are located in four constituent entities of the Russian Federation: (St. Petersburg, Leningrad Oblast, Karachay-Cherkess Republic, Republic of Buryatia).